RunestoneInteractive/httlads/_sources/PythonReview/python_review_new.rst

 .. parsed-literal::
       88.5

-Note that if the professor wanted to use this function as part of a further calculation we would need a return value instead of a print!
+Note that if the professor wanted to use this function as part of further calculations they would need a return value instead of a print!
 Try creating your own function in the following:

 .. activecode:: methods_functions